ATA Carnet's - A passport for goods

 - Samples of goods (which cannot be consumed or given away)

-It’s best not to mix goods on an ATA Carnet with others that are not tax-exempt on the same shipment so that there isn’t any confusion when going through customs.
+It’s best not to mix goods on an ATA Carnet with others that are not tax-exempt on the same shipment as this can create confusion when going through customs.

 As the goods are not going to be sold to anyone, it will not be possible to write a commercial invoice instead as that would require an “importer of record”.